siyamsarker/WireShield/README.md

 The script supports both IPv4 and IPv6.
 It automatically detects your kernel version and installs the appropriate WireGuard packages.
 For Linux kernel 5.6+, WireGuard is built-in.
 For older kernels, the necessary modules are installed.

-Please check the [issues](https://github.com/siyamsarker/WireShield/issues) for ongoing development, bugs and planned features!
-You might also want to check the [discussions](https://github.com/siyamsarker/WireShield/discussions) for help.

 ## Features

 - **Latest WireGuard Support**: Automatically detects kernel version and installs appropriate WireGuard packages